Hi. My name is Mark and this is my cooking blog.

 1/2 lb lean ground beef

 In a large sauté pan over medium heat, saute the onions, carrots and celery in the olive oil until softened, about 8-10 minutes.
 Add in the seasoning blend and garlic and sauté another minute or so.
-Stir in the marsala to deglaze the pan, then add the tomatoes, tomato paste, salt, pepper and sugar, stiring well to combine.
+Stir in the marsala to deglaze the pan, then add the tomatoes, tomato sauce, tomato paste, salt, pepper and sugar, stiring well to combine.
 Bring back to a simmer and stir in the ground beef, breaking it into small pieces.
 Simmer on low for another 30-40 minutes.
-If the sauce seems too thick, thin it with a little more marsala.

 You can serve this immediately over fresh pasta, rice or vegetables, but it’s even better of you make this a day ahead and serve it the next day.